wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 To Log:
 use the getLogger function from [Logger](./../server/src/Logger.ts) with the relevatnt loggind domain.

-The Log also log all error to a file name unhandeled_exceptions.log.
+The Log also log all errors to a file named unhandeled_exceptions.log.

 #### Logging domains:
 - serverHttp - To log any requests recieved from client.